 Mallet-style meat tenderizers are quite popular and easy to use.
 Wield one-handed or with one hand over the other for a bit more power or control.
 There's a smooth side for flattening meat without creating any holes and a side with pyramid-shaped teeth for tenderizing.
 The head is angled so it hits the meat flatly while using a normal hammering motion.
 Like other OXO products, this tenderizer has a comfortable, soft-touch handle.

-One of the original bladed meat tenderizers for home use, this model is still highly rated.
-The updated version has 45 blades that plunge all the way through a steak, chop, or boneless chicken breast for more tender, easy-to-marinate meat.
+One of the original bladed meat tenderizers for home use, this updated model has 45 blades that plunge all the way through a steak, chop, or boneless chicken breast for more tender, easy-to-marinate meat.
 Since it has so many blades, this tool makes short, easy work of tenderizing: Just press down to send the blades out, and they retract automatically as the tenderizer is lifted away from the meat.
 While this doesn’t flatten meat like a mallet-style tenderizer, the meat can get a little thinner as the meat relaxes and spreads out.
 This can be washed in the top rack of the dishwasher, and for a more thorough cleaning, the blade assembly can be removed to be cleaned separately.

 Similar to a hammer-style tenderizer but perhaps easier on the wrists, this tool has a dual-sided round base that screws onto the handle.
 The flat side of the base pounds and flattens meat, and the other side has spikes to tenderize.
 To use, you simply hold it by the Santoprene handle and pound straight down, a motion that's a bit more precise than swinging a hammer.
 The base is wider than most mallet-style tenderizers, so less pounding is needed before you’re breading your pork for your favorite schnitzel recipe.
 The Norpro should be hand washed.